sg893052/sonic-buildimage/system/system-ready.md

 - Output format of the CLI :

-    <"System is ready with all the services"/"System is not ready - one or more service have Failed">
+    <"System is ready with all the services"/"System is not ready - one or more services have Failed">
     Service-Name        Service-Status       App-Ready-Status   Fail-Reason
      <service1>         OK                   OK                 -
      <service2>         Failed               Failed             start-limit-hit